AvPrince26/AvPrince26/README.md

  ☀️Volunteering:
- - 14 Hours volunteering in educating elderly people on how to use modern technology (collab with CNA Pensionati).
+  Volunteering in educating elderly people on how to use modern technology (collab with CNA Pensionati).
- - 262 Hours volunteering in a summer camp for children (ages 7-13).
+  300+ Hours volunteering in a summer camp for children

 Here is a picture of a random cat: